xonde/DevOps-Course-Workshop-Module-13-Learners/README.md

 # Module 13 Workshop

 You will have been given access to a resource group in Azure containing a running the Python app from this repo and SQL database.
+Look at your list of resource groups and select the one ending in "order-processing".

 Click on the App Service in the Azure portal and then the URL.
 You'll see a dashboard showing one successfully processed order and a queue of orders to be processed, but no further orders are being processed.